ehamberg/gtdguide/src/lyagtd.markdown

 ## Read/review folder

 You will probably have quite a few ^^"read [some document]"^^ actions on your
 @@next actions@@ list.
-A read/review folder is simply a physical folder you carry around, containing the papers, documents, and anything else you want to read.
+A read/review folder is simply a folder (physical or digital) that contains the papers, documents, and anything else you want to read.
 The idea is to have this material available whenever you have a few minutes to kill.
 In the dentist's waiting room?
 Waiting for your food at a café?
-Both perfect opportunities to peruse the paper on *Periophthalmus modestus* phylogeny or pretend to read the memo from your boss!
+Both are perfect opportunities to peruse the paper on *Periophthalmus modestus* phylogeny or pretend to read the memo from your boss!

 It is really important to have "sharp edges" here, too.
 Only the things you